-At A Beautiful HEART Ministries, we are deeply grateful to the foundations, corporations, and philanthropic partners whose generous grants make our work possible.
-Their belief in our mission allows us to reach more women, youth, and justice-impacted individuals with programs that heal, empower, and transform lives.
+At A Beautiful HEART Ministries, we are profoundly grateful to the foundations, corporations, and philanthropic partners whose generosity makes our work possible.
+Your belief in our mission allows us to reach more women, girls, and gender-fluid individuals with programs that heal, empower, and transform lives.
 Together with our funders, we are building pathways to hope, equity, and lasting change in communities across the nation.

 Dr. Clover A. Perez, Executive Director